 Anyone with an interest in porcelain will certainly know that Hungary produces one of the world’s most sought-after ceramics.
 Queen Victoria was so impressed by Hungarian porcelain that she ordered some for her palace.

-For a memorable shopping experience, you can even buy Herend porcelain at their factory.
-It's a popular day trip from Budapest, often combined with a visit to Lake Balaton, a popular holiday destination and the largest lake in central Europe.
-(Book it here.)
+ⓘ TIP: Want a memorable shopping experience?
+Buy your souvenir at the Herend porcelain factory.
+It’s a popular day trip from Budapest, often combined with a visit to Lake Balaton, a popular holiday destination and the largest lake in central Europe.
+(Learn more here.)

 Where to buy souvenirs in Budapest